LezWatch/lezwatchtv-wporg/readme.txt

 Contributors: Ipstenu, liljimmi
 Tags: televison, widget, wlw, lezwatchtv, queer Requires at least: 4.6
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 1.2
+Stable tag: 1.2.0
 License: GPLv2 (or Later)

 Display TV's dead queer females, brought to you by LezWatch TV.

 == Description ==

 Being a queer female character on TV is more dangerous than being on the Titanic.
 Bury Your Queers, by [LezWatch TV](https://lezwatchtv.com), allows you to show solidarity with fictional queer deaths.
-By querying the data provided at [LezWatch TV](https://lezwatchtv.com), the plugin will display the latest queer female death or the names of those who died on the day in years past.
+By querying the data provided at [LezWatch TV](https://lezwatchtv.com), the plugin will display information on the deaths of queer female TV characters.

+* **Last Death:** The latest death
+* **On This Day:** The names of those who died on that day
+* **Statistics:** The percentage of characters who died and/or shows with death

 The [terms of Use of LezWatch TV](https://lezwatchtv.com/tos/) allow free use of the data.